org-trello/org-trello.github.io/bindings.md

 *Note:*

 - org-trello tries to enforce symmetry, mainly regarding the sync actions.
 So by default, an action pushes to trello.
-Using <kbd>C-u</kbd>, the symmetric actions pull from trello.
+Using <kbd>C-u</kbd>, the symmetric actions pulls from trello.
 - An entity in org-trello is either a card, checklist or an item.

--

-### Prefix binding override in one shot
+## Prefix binding override in one shot

 If you are not happy with "C-c o" as default prefix, you can now override your default prefix keybinding.
 For this, you need to install the following hook specifying the <prefix-key>: